SAP-samples/cloud-sdk-ios-specs/README.md

 # To-Do (upcoming changes)

- - Support for Carthage binary distribution
+Support for Carthage binary distribution

 # License

 Copyright (c) 2009-2020 SAP SE or an SAP affiliate company.
-See [LICENSE](https://github.com/SAP/cloud-sdk-ios-specs/blob/master/LICENSE) file.
+All rights reserved.
+This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt) file.